giannis-bouf/Databases_Project-ECE_NTUA/README.md

 This project consists of a fully-working database implemented from scratch in SQL (default data for db setup are available) and a web application GUI.
 The subject of the project is the development of an application for book lending and the database that handles the data.
-The application features a user, an administrator and a general manager interface.
+The application features a user, a moderator and a general administrator interface.

 Enjoy 😊